 Step into the hotel’s reception area that doubles as a bar for a close-up view of BrewDog’s Overworks facility where wooden barrels and foeders hold sour beer goodness.
 Fisher’s handiwork is part of this beer brewing scene where guests are given a complimentary beer of their choice at check-in.

 There’s more beer drinking decision-making to do in this hotel stay.
-Each of the 32 guest rooms and 8 suites have a small kegerator that can be filled with a BrewDog beer.
+Each of the 32 guest rooms and 8 suites has a small kegerator that can be filled with a BrewDog beer.
 There are also two beer refrigerators that hold 12 cans each.
 This Shower Beer Fridge means grabbing a beer and taking a shower don’t have to be separate activities.
 Afterwards, if you’re brushing your teeth or drying your hair, pop your beer into the beer koozie that can be stuck on the wall near the mirror.

 Although beer is a major component, of the DogHouse Hotel, the draw for me is the attention to detail and local sourcing of products.
 The hand-crafted furniture is made by Columbus’s Edgework Creative.
 The neon signs and lamps are also made by Columbus companies.
-And the lotion, soap and shampoo?
+And the lotion, soap, and shampoo?
 Also, locally sourced.
-Glenn Avenue Soap Company, a Columbus establishment known for high end toiletries uses BrewDog Elvis Juice, a grapefruit infused IPA as an ingredient.
+Glenn Avenue Soap Company, a Columbus establishment known for high-end toiletries uses BrewDog Elvis Juice, a grapefruit-infused IPA as an ingredient.

 Guest rooms are equipped with a 42-inch Smart TV, coffee maker with coffee from Stauf’s, another Columbus company, and complimentary Wi-Fi.
 If you stay in a suite, a garage door style window opens to the OverWorks facility.